cindyh8/ICS4U0_CSAssociation_InfiltrAItion/README.md

 ### Gameplay

 - **Level 1** – You are in a simulation, guided by senior AI assistants.
 This level teaches you how to properly check employees before granting them access.
 - **Level 2** – You are now operating at the real security gate.
 Enemy spy robots will try to slip through.
-Mistakes now have **real consequences**—if you let one in, CSA's critical research may be compromised.
+Mistakes now have **real consequences**.
+If you let a enemy robot in, CSA's critical research may be compromised.

 The game combines **critical thinking**, **pattern recognition**, and **moral decision-making** while reinforcing awareness of how AI may shape the future.